tenstorrent/ronin/README.md

 - new compute and dataflow APIs based on these abstractions;
 - explicit specification for kernel interfaces (runtime parameters);
 - explicit specification for compile time parameters;
-- automated insertion of code implementing low-level features;
-  (including initialization of math primitives and register management functions).
+- automated insertion of code implementing low-level features (including initialization of math primitives and register management functions).

 The detailed specification of Tanto programming model can be found in these documents: